RuriMeiko/Serverless-Telegram-Bot-with-MongoDB/README.md

 ## MongoDB Functions

-MongoDB functions are written based on the OpenAPI documented [here](https://www.mongodb.com/docs/atlas/app-services/data-api/openapi/).
+MongoDB functions are written based on the MongoDB Atlas documented [here](https://www.mongodb.com/docs/atlas/app-services/data-api/openapi/).

 Here is a demo of how to use MongoDB functions: